History of Milan: Middle Ages

 The 11th century saw a reaction against the control of the Holy Roman Emperors.
 The city-state was born, an expression of the new political power of the city and its will to fight against feudal overlords.
 Milan was no exception.
 It did not take long, however, for the city states to begin fighting each other to try to limit neighbouring powers.
 The Milanese destroyed Lodi and continuously warred with Pavia, Cremona and Como, who in turn asked Frederick I Barbarossa for help.
 In a sally, they captured Empress Beatrice and forced her to ride a donkey backwards out through the city.
 These acts brought the destruction of much of Milan in 1162.
 A fire destroyed the storehouses containing the entire food supply, and within just a few days Milan was forced to surrender.

 A period of peace followed and Milan prospered as a centre of trade due to its geographical position.
 During this time, the city was considered one of the largest European cities.
 As a result of the independence that the Lombard cities gained in the Peace of Constance in 1183, Milan returned to the commune form of local government first established in the 11th century.
 In 1208 Rambertino Buvalelli served a term as podestà of the city, in 1242 Luca Grimaldi, and in 1282 Luchetto Gattilusio.
 The position was a dangerous one: in 1252 Milanese heretics assassinated the Church's Inquisitor, later known as Saint Peter Martyr, at a ford in the nearby contado; the killers bribed their way to freedom, and in the ensuing riot the podestà was almost lynched.
 In 1256 the archbishop and leading nobles were expelled from the city.
-In 1259 Martino della Torre was elected Capitano del Popolo by members of the guilds; he took the city by force, expelled his enemies, and ruled by dictatorial powers, paving streets, digging canals, and taxing the countryside.
+In 1259 Martino della Torre was elected Capitano del Popolo by members of the guilds; he took the city by force, expelled his enemies, and ruled by autocratic powers, paving streets, digging canals, and taxing the countryside.
 He also brought the Milanese treasury to collapse; the use of often reckless mercenary units further angered the population, granting an increasing support for the della Torre's traditional enemies, the Visconti.
 The most important industries in this period were armaments and wool production, a whole catalogue of activities and trades is given in Bonvesin della Riva's "de Magnalibus Urbis Mediolani".